So let’s assume that you, the reader, are probably a technology professional of some kind.

 Internet Resume v.
 Submission Resume

 The resume you post on Monster/DICE/Etc. definitely does NOT need to be the resume that hiring managers use to figure out if you’re the one or not.
 Feel free to get pretty detailed with the resume you post on a search site.
 Most technology professionals feature posted resumes of 6-7 pages, so take note all you young guys thinking you have to somehow fit it all on one page.
 When you get contacted (assuming points 1 and 2, naturally) you can work with the recruiter to ensure that the best resume is utilized.

 If I find your resume on Monster but it’s hard to read, then I’m probably not reading it and you’re missing out.
 You’re a tech pro.
 Architect a good Word document.

 - Side note for the resume your recruiter submits

-DTG’s Head of Recruiting Services, Brian Tarsi, recently explored how important it is to be honest on a resume because of the background check that most employers conduct prior to bringing you.
+DTG’s Head of Recruiting Services, Brian Tarsi, recently explored how important it is to be honest on a resume due to the background check that most employers will conduct prior to bringing you on.
 Cannot emphasize this enough!